 Previewing a video.

-Changing the Ambience Settings of Parts and Keyframes
+Ambience Settings for Parts and Keyframes

 In the Media dock, click the Video icon.

-Click the video that you want to edit.
+Click the video you want to edit.

 Select the part (or optionally the keyframe) you want to edit.

-Copying and Pasting Ambience Settings on Keyframes
+Copying and Pasting Ambience Settings

 Creating Time-lapse Videos with Ambience Settings

-You can specify a start and an end for Ambience settings and create a visual time-lapse of a scene.
+You can specify a start and an end for ambience settings and create a visual time-lapse of a scene.
 For example, you might want to show the difference in lighting and shadow effects in your scene when going from sunrise to sunset.
 To do so, you can use the Start / end ambience command in the Part menu.

 Select a video part.